 Situated in Bedugul, Tabanan Bali, the temple compound hosts several Hindu holy buildings, statues, and beautifully-carved gates.

 Since you’re in this area, there’s some other fantastic things to see besides Ulun Danu Bratan, for instance, the large, ancient Hindu gates at Handara Gate is just 5 minutes ride up the road, and its one of the most photographed spots in all of Bali.

 And the other one is the Wanagiri Hidden Swing – which is slightly further up the road into the mountains, another very instagrammable location, the clue is in the name – its a series of swings and mini bamboo treehouses looming over the cliff -top, where you can get some nice photos taken for the fee of 50K.

-Among the best attractions in the region is the Munduk Moding Plantation, that features a glorious 18-metre infinity pool, as well as dreamy spa packages for the ultimate pampering experience.
+Among the best attractions in the region is the Munduk Moding Plantation, which features a glorious 18-meter infinity pool, as well as dreamy spa packages for the ultimate pampering experience.

 Directions: From Munduk its 30 minutes to get to the temple by car or scooter.

 Admission fee: IDR 50K for adults, IDR 25K for children

 Best time to visit: during the golden hours – shortly after sunrise and the hour before sunset.
 These are also the more quieter times with fewer tourists around.

 You can book an Instagram tour that includes Ulun Danu Bratan Temple and Handara Gate.